 - Health Care Information Processing.
 Medical assistants work with patients, but they also do specialized medical office work.
 This includes scheduling, filing, transcribing, and billing.

 - Clinical and Lab Procedures.
 This is the meat of the job of medical assisting and the fun part.
-You will learn about actual procedures that you will be doing for patients on the job, from running EKGs to performing pulmonary function tests, to assisting with minor surgeries.
+You will learn how to use microscopes, culture specimen, and staining techniques.
+You will master diagnostic testing and perform venipuncture.
+You will also learn about actual procedures that you will be doing for patients on the job, from running EKGs to performing pulmonary function tests, to assisting with minor surgeries.

 - Hands-On Experience.
-As you earn your degree you won’t just be learning procedures in a classroom.
+As you earn your degree, you will not just be learning procedures in a classroom.
 You also get to work in real medical settings and will earn at least 160 hours of practical, real-world experience.
 This truly prepares you to find placement with a great job once you have completed your degree.
+Part of the coursework includes an externship.
+This will allow you to work in real-world scenarios with patients, doctors and other medical staff.

 The work it takes to earn your degree in medical assisting and to become a medical assistant is challenging, but also fun.
 Expect to learn new facts and skills and to begin working in real settings to practice procedures.
 Medical assisting is a great career, and you can get there.
 With financial aid options and flexible class schedules, you can earn your Medical Assisting degree from Florida Technical College and start a new and rewarding career.